xcart/xcart-docs/_pages/kb_en/products/categories/managing_the_category_block_representation.md

     You can add as many submenu levels as you need.

-3. Hide the "Categories" block and change the storefront page as described [here](https://kb.x-cart.com/look_and_feel/theme_tweaker/layout_editor.html#editing-storefront-layout-format "Categories Representation on Storefront").
+3. Hide the "Categories" block and change the storefront page layout as described [here](https://kb.x-cart.com/look_and_feel/theme_tweaker/layout_editor.html "Categories Representation on Storefront").

 4. Check your new site layout.